nopnop2002/esp-idf-ak8975/README.md

 http://esp32.local/
 ```

-As you move the IMU it plots the X, Y and Z values.
+As you move the compass it plots the X, Y and Z values.
 X, Y, Z offset are displayed.

 ![ak8975-calib-1](https://user-images.githubusercontent.com/6020549/229249418-fb4431ed-ba92-42ba-9964-71711b448361.jpg)